RonaldMartinez00/Tech-Blogger/README.md

 ### **Result**

-You can find the password generator app at [Tech-Blogger](https://github.com/RonaldMartinez00/Tech-Blogger)
+You can find the app at [Tech-Blogger](https://github.com/RonaldMartinez00/Tech-Blogger)

 ## **Completed Project**
 ![](/assets/ss1.png)